scookdev/monty_ai/README.md

 MontyAI is an intelligent code explanation tool that uses AI to help you understand code faster.
 Simply point MontyAI at a code file, and it will provide a clear, concise explanation of what the code does.
+Features syntax highlighting.

 ## 🛠️ Installation